American Bull Staffy Breed Information Guide: American Bulldog and American Staffordshire Terrier Mix

 Even though the American Bulldog American Staffordshire Terrier mix is crossbreds of the American Bulldog and the American Staffordshire Terrier, they tend to have more of the features of the American Staffordshire Terrier than the American Bulldog.

-This crossbreed has a strong and wide head with medium muzzle.
+This crossbreed has a strong and wide head with a medium muzzle.
 They sport small eyes, with a deep color.
 Just like both parent breeds, the American Bulldog Staffy has a strong body with powerful and muscular legs.
 They also sport a short tail.

 Height of the American Bull Staffy